Physically motivated decompositions of single-qutrit gates: Parametrizations of SU(3)

 where

-are the algebraic elements of the diagonal and off-diagonal $U(3)$ group, respectively.
+are the Lie algebraic elements of the diagonal and off-diagonal $U(3)$ group, respectively.
 Note that the exponential of $G_d$ will contain only diagonal terms.
 However, the diagonal elements of the exponential of $G_o$ will not necessarily be zero even though the diagonal elements of $G_o$ are zero.

-This parameterization is experimentally motivated and has been numerically verified by choosing many random unitary matrices $U$ and finding parameter values $\{\phi_i, m_{jk}\}$ that will produce each matrix $U$.
-However, while this calculation shows sufficiency of this parameterization, it indicates that this is an ``over-parameterization" of the group because several distinct sets of parameters are found for each $U$.
+This parametrization is experimentally motivated and has been numerically verified by choosing many random unitary matrices $U$ and finding parameter values $\{\phi_i, m_{jk}\}$ that will produce each matrix $U$.
+However, while this calculation shows sufficiency of this parametrization, it indicates that this is an ``over-parametrization" of the group because several distinct sets of parameters are found for each $U$.
 For example, for the Walsh-Hadamard gate, these parameter sets are shown in table \ref{tbl:tblS1}, which was originally presented in \cite{PhysRevLett.125.180504}.
 Notice that there are five different sets.
-This multiplicity of decompositions is due to overparameterization (a multiple cover of the group manifold).
-Why these sets occur, and how they are related, will be explained in the next three subsections.
+This multiplicity of decompositions is due to over-parametrization (a multiple cover of the group manifold).